 Most application systems are interlinked.
-Soon after updates are completed the records are forwarded to other systems and again updated.
-It is nearly impossible to apply traditional recovery methods across these systems.
-Instead, specific repairs of the changed records are required to correct the flawed change.
-Recovering the affected table to a point-in-time before the update may not be practical because it would undo all subsequent changes as well.
+Very often records are soon after updated and forwarded to other systems and there again modified.
+Hence, it is nearly impossible to apply traditional recovery methods based on imagecopies.
+In other words, recovering the affected table to a point-in-time before the erroneous changes is not feasible because downstream systems are not considered this way.
+Instead, specific repairs are required to correct the flawed change.
 ULT4DB2 can create SQL statements that revert a specific change which happened at a given point-in-time.
-Filtering by various criteria helps you isolate the original operation that was executed against a single table or a set of tables.
+Filtering by various criteria helps to control the repair process.

 Businesses want to keep track of changes to sensitive information – who made a change to a table, when was it made, and what exactly was changed.
 The DB2 log contains all this data in assorted places.
 ULT4DB2 helps you to put the pieces together and populate your auditing tables with the information you require.
 You can analyze all the changes over a given period of time and filter by user name, plan, column contents or other criteria.
 If you already have auditing tables in place, ULT4DB2 can vary its output to match your existing table structures.

 Auditing Read Access

 ULT4DB2′s log analysis functions provide a broad range of efficient means for tracking data modifications within DB2 for z/OS.
 However, the DB2 log does not contain information about read access – although it may be very important, from an auditing point of view, to identify unauthorized read access to sensitive enterprise data.